Tooting (UK Parliament constituency): Current

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 Tooting is the south-eastern third of the London Borough of Wandsworth.
 In addition to Tooting, it includes the districts of Earlsfield, Furzedown and Streatham Park and part of Balham.
 The constituency includes part of Wandsworth Common, a rectangular open space that lends its name to one of the seven wards.

-Tooting since 2010 is bordered to the west by Putney and Wimbledon; to the other three compass points by Mitcham and Morden, Streatham and Battersea.
+Tooting between 2010 and 2024 was bordered to the west by Putney and Wimbledon; to the other three compass points by Mitcham and Morden, Streatham and Battersea.

+Following boundary changes first used for the 2024 general election, Tooting is bordered to the west by Putney and Wimbledon, to the south by Mitcham and Morden, to the east by Streatham and Croydon North and to the north by Battersea and Clapham and Brixton Hill.

 History

 The constituency was created for the February 1974 election from areas which, prior to that election, were within Battersea South, Streatham and Wandsworth Central.

 Political history

 Held by Labour since its creation, Tooting was a target seat for the Conservatives at the 2010 general election after the party made gains in local elections.
 However, Sadiq Khan was able to retain the seat for Labour.
-The Conservatives have generally performed best in the northern half of the seat (Bedford, Earlsfield, Nightingale, Wandsworth Common), whereas Labour are strongest in the southern half, which covers Tooting ward itself, Graveney and Furzedown.
+The Conservatives have generally performed best in the northern half of the seat - Balham, Earlsfield and Wandsworth Common - whereas Labour are strongest in the southern half, which covers Tooting itself and Furzedown.

 The 2015 general election result gave the seat the twenty-fourth-most marginal majority of Labour's 232 seats by percentage of majority.
 Had the majority obtained by Allin-Khan at her 2016 by-election win been part of the 2015 results, the seat would have been the 136th safest of Labour's 232 seats by percentage of majority.

 In the 2016 referendum to leave the European Union, the constituency voted remain by 74.7%.